IRBNet Submissions are checked every Tuesday and Thursday

 All New Submissions

-1. The day after the submission deadline the Administrator will review the submission according to the Preliminary Review Checklist.
-If something on the checklist is missing, the submission will be unlocked in IRBNet and Principle Investigator will be notified about the missing items.
+1. On Tuesdays and Thursdays, the IRB Administrator will review the submission according to the Preliminary Review Checklist.
+If something on the checklist is missing, the submission will be unlocked in IRBNet and the Principal Investigator (PI) will be notified about the missing items.
 The study will not be reviewed until the missing items are addressed and revisions are marked as completed.

 New Submissions for Expedited Submissions